 Applicant Tracking Systems (ATS)

-ATS tools help recruiters manage the entire hiring pipeline — from job postings to interview scheduling and candidate evaluation.
+ATS tools help recruiters manage the candidate pipeline and the entire hiring process — from job postings to interview scheduling and candidate evaluation.

 Recruiterflow